proconsule/NXMilk/README.md

 usebuiltinpreset = true
 ```

-NXMilk has many builtin presets. the can be disabled setting to false the usebuiltinpreset option
+NXMilk has some builtin presets.
+Can be disabled setting to false the usebuiltinpreset option